prebid/prebid.github.io/dev-docs/bidders/deepintent.md

 | `custom`      | optional | custom key value params| `'{"position":"right-box"}''`| `object` |
 | `user`        | optional | user params according to IAB standards | `'{"gender":"F"}''`| `object` |
 | `pos`         | optional | ad position as per IAB standards       | `1`                | `number` |

+### Prebid Server Note:
+While using prebid server mode, "banner.h" and "banner.w" should be passed.
+Support for the format is not present at the moment.

 ### Configuration